 Invite your child to transport the primary colors from left to right following the road.
 You will likely watch your child sort the colored blocks and then carry this Breakfast Invitation into their own hands.

 What happens next is even more magical.

-After transporting the colors from the left to the right, the boys both ran over to grab more Duplos and forms of transportation.
+After transporting the colors from left to right, the boys both ran over to grab more Duplos and transportation forms.